 ZOMBIES & MUSIC

-At the Washington, D.C.
-Antiquarian Book Fair, a boy wanted a poem on “zombies & music!”
-Of course! 🧟
+At the Antiquarian Book Fair in Washington, D.C., an elementary school boy came up to the table and asked for a poem on “zombies and music!”
+Of course!